 We can all agree that, when possible, the best option is to avoid surgery.
 Sometimes surgery is necessary but when it can be avoided it's typically a good idea.
-A lot of clinics are now offering in-office procedures as an alternative to surgery in order to help their patients to stay out of operating rooms.
-But what really is the difference between a procedure and a surgery?
+A lot of clinics are now offering in-office procedures as an alternative to surgery to help their patients to stay out of operating rooms.
+But what is the difference between a procedure and a surgery?

 Spot the Difference: Nasal Procedure vs Nasal Surgery

 The biggest difference between the two is the fees.

 When it comes to surgery, you pay several different fees and this begins to be a burden on your wallet.
 You typically pay a facility fee, anesthesia fee, and a surgeon fee.
 But during a procedure, you only pay the surgeon fee.

 Facility Fee (Surgery Only):